sktime/sktime/docs/source/glossary.rst

     Scitype
         See :term:`scientific type`.

     Scientific type
         A class or object type to denote a category of objects defined by a common interface and data scientific purpose.
 For example, "forecaster" or "classifier".

+    Forecasting
+        A learning task.
+For more details, see the :ref:`user_guide`.

+    Time series classification
+        A learning task ...

+    Time series regression
+        A learning task ...

+    Time series clustering
+        A learning task ...

+    Time series annotation
+        A learning task ...

+    Panel data
+        Multiple time series, may be :term:`univariate` or :term:`multivariate`.

+    Univariate time series
+        A single time series

+    Multivariate time series
+        Multiple time series

+    Endogenous
+        ...

+    Exogenous
+        ...